 Central to the mission of the Alliance is the commitment to strengthen and improve the quality of massage therapy education.
 In support of this, the Alliance has begun work on a comprehensive effort called the National Teacher Education Standards Project (NTESP).
 The initial phase of the project involved the development of the competency standards for teachers, which is broadly applicable across the continuum of entry-level, continuing education, advanced massage therapy training programs and specialty certification programs.
 Overall, the goal of the NTESP is to create a culture of teaching excellence in our field.

-The Teacher Education Standards Project (TESP) will be carried out through a progression of five phases:
+The National Teacher Education Standards Project (TESP) will be carried out through a progression of five phases: